Email Marketing

 Sender NameThe human-readable "From" name (e.g., "Acme Marketing").

-DNS VerifiedWhether the domain has been verified via DNS records (DKIM, SPF).
+DNS VerifiedWhether the sending subdomain has been verified via DNS records (DKIM, SPF).

 Workspace vs. Platform Identities